metrorailings/OwlBlog/content/posts/week-12-insights-1.md

 Russell Wilson may be playing a little better.
 His deep passes have been on point.

 Nope, never mind.
 Five drives, one first down for Seattle.
 Russell is done.
 At least as a Seahawk.
 Might be time to move him out to greener pastures elsewhere and begin a rebuild.
 Seattle's legendary Legion of Boom days are truly over.

+Jack Del Rio gambling with some risky blitzes to try and close out the game as Russell Wilson tries to mount a comeback drive.